-I have mentioned in a previous post the effects that email can have on ones work efficiency as well as the stress that it can cause.
+We have previously discussed the effects that email can have on one’s work efficiency, as well as the stress that it can cause.
 It is not uncommon for businessmen and women to send and receive hundreds of emails every day!
 One of these businessmen is Jeff Weiner, the CEO of LinkedIn.
-You can imagine with all of LinkedIn’s employees over the world Jeff would receive his fair share of emails.

 1. If you want to receive less email, send less email